 We nurture ALL of the writing styles in the English department, even procrastination!
-Graduate students host a “write-in” in the department Gray Room from 2:30-4:30 every Friday.
+Graduate students host a “write-in” in the department's Parker Library from 2:30-4:30 every Friday.
 Gather with other students for structured writing time, camaraderie, and a bit of conversation.

 Undergraduate advisory team

 A team of 8 – 10 students meets regularly with the director of undergraduate studies to discuss the needs of English students, offering advice and feedback about the major, and helping to plan events.
 This group gives select majors great leadership experience and encourages their voices in shaping the direction and development of the English degree.
 For more information, contact the undergraduate advisor or director of undergraduate studies.

 Walks with poets